telerik/maui-docs/controls/autocomplete/remote-search.md

 ## Example

-Here is an example how the RadAutoCompleteView Remote Search works:
+Here is an example how the RadAutoComplete Remote Search works:

 **1.** Create the needed business objects, for example type Client with the following properties: